ilovepixelart/ts-express-esbuild/README.md

 * [ts-cache-mongoose](https://github.com/ilovepixelart/ts-cache-mongoose) - mongoose cache (in-memory, redis)
 * [typescript 5](https://www.typescriptlang.org/)
 * [esbuild](https://esbuild.github.io/) for typescript transpilation
-* eslint-standard
+* biome for linting and formatting
-* jest with ts-node that uses esbuild + in memory mongodb for testing
+* vitest with mongodb-memory-server for testing

 You can run it using docker: